-In addition to screening events Wharton Studio Museum produces exhibits on Ithaca’s silent film history.
-Pending the debut of our bricks & mortar museum building, WSM brings these exhibits to the community via public and private spaces throughout Tompkins County.
-We welcome proposals for future “On-Site Exhibits” from potential community content partners or on-site hosts.
+In addition to screening events, Wharton Studio Museum designs and produces multimedia exhibits on Ithaca’s silent film history.
+Pending the 2019 opening of our bricks & mortar exhibit space in the Tompkins Center for History and Culture in downtown Ithaca, WSM will continue to bring exhibits to the community via public and private spaces.
+WSM welcomes proposals for on-site re-installations of its past exhibits.

-Exhibit: The Biggest Little Fashion City: Ithaca & Silent Film Style
+The Biggest Little Fashion City: Ithaca & Silent Film Style - 2016

 Winner of the 2018 Richard Martin Exhibition Award from the Costume Society of America!